KhaledAjaj2026/DSA-problem-tracker/README.md

 # Data-Structure and Algorithm Problems Tracker

 A table for keeping record of completed DSA questions.
-While a simple Excel document would suffice for the same purpose, this challenged me to make a website dedicated to this specific purpose.
+While a simple Excel document would suffice for the same purpose, this challenged me to make a web-app dedicated to saving progress in DSA practice.

 ## How to Use